cdktf/cdktf-provider-datadog/docs/integrationAzure.typescript.md

 - *Type:* string

-String of app service plan tag(s) (in the form `key:value,key:value`) defines a filter that Datadog uses when collecting metrics from Azure.
+This comma-separated list of tags (in the form `key:value,key:value`) defines a filter that Datadog uses when collecting metrics from Azure App Service Plans.

-Limit the Azure instances that are pulled into Datadog by using tags.
-Only hosts that match one of the defined tags are imported into Datadog.
-For example, `env:production,deploymentgroup:red`.
+Only App Service Plans that match one of the defined tags are imported into Datadog.
+The rest, including the apps and functions running on them, are ignored.
+This also filters the metrics for any App or Function running on the App Service Plan(s).

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/datadog/datadog/3.29.0/docs/resources/integration_azure#app_service_plan_filters IntegrationAzure#app_service_plan_filters}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/datadog/datadog/3.30.0/docs/resources/integration_azure#app_service_plan_filters IntegrationAzure#app_service_plan_filters}

 ---